 - Office visits for mental health services, substance use disorder treatment services, and chiropractic services are described elsewhere in this chapter.
-Please see those sections for benefits. - See page 1 for a description of the Prior Approval program.
+Please see those sections for benefits. - You must get Prior Approval for certain services in order to receive benefits.
+See page 1 for a description of the Prior Approval program.
 Visit Blue Cross's website at www.bluecrossvt.org/members/member-forms or call customer service at the number on the back of your ID card for the newest list of services that require Prior Approval.